-NM Areas Reviewed for General EOC (continued) Findings Recommendations The facility met fire safety requirements.
-X The facility met environmental safety requirements. • Ventilation system outlets were dirty/dusty in three of six areas inspected.
-3. We recommended that facility managers ensure ventilation system outlets are clean and monitor compliance.
+NM Areas Reviewed for General EOC (continued) Findings Recommendations The facility met fire safety requirements. Х The facility met environmental safety requirements.
+Six of 12 patient care areas contained damaged furniture.
+4. We recommended that the facility repair damaged furniture in patient care areas or remove it from service.
 The facility met infection prevention requirements.
 The facility met medication safety and security requirements.
 The facility met privacy requirements.
-The facility complied with any additional elements required by VHA, local policy, or other regulatory standards.
+X The facility complied with any additional elements required by VHA, local policy, or other regulatory standards.
+Local policy requires cleaning exam tables after each use with an appropriate disinfection agent.
+In each of the four primary care clinics, we observed that employees did not consistently disinfect exam tables after each patient use.
+5. We recommended that facility managers ensure employees follow facility policy for disinfecting exam tables after each patient use and monitor compliance.
 Areas Reviewed for Dental Clinic Dental clinic employees completed bloodborne pathogens training within the past 12 months.
 Dental clinic employees received hazard communication training on chemical classification, labeling, and safety data sheets.
 NA Designated dental clinic employees received laser safety training in accordance with local policy.
 The facility tested dental water lines in accordance with local policy.
-X The facility met environmental safety and infection prevention requirements in the dental clinic.
-The ventilation system outlet in the patient bathroom was dirty/dusty.
-See recommendation 3.
-NA The facility met laser safety requirements in the dental clinic.
-The facility complied with any additional elements required by VHA, local policy, or other regulatory standards.
+The facility met environmental safety and infection prevention requirements in the dental clinic.

-NM Areas Reviewed for the OR Findings Recommendations
+NM Areas Reviewed for Dental Clinic (continued) Findings Recommendations

+NA The facility met laser safety requirements in

+the dental clinic.

+The facility complied with any additional

+elements required by VHA, local policy, or

+other regulatory standards.

+Areas Reviewed for the OR

 The facility had emergency fire

 policy/procedures for the OR that included

 alarm activation, evacuation, and equipment

 shutdown with responsibility for turning off

 room or zone oxygen.

 The facility had cleaning policy/procedures

 for the OR and adjunctive areas that

 included a written cleaning schedule and

 methods of decontamination.

-NA OR housekeepers received training on OR
+OR housekeepers received training on OR

 cleaning/disinfection in accordance with local

 policy.

 The facility monitored OR temperature,

 humidity, and positive pressure.

 The facility met fire safety requirements in

 the OR.

 The facility met environmental safety

 requirements in the OR.

 The facility met infection prevention

 requirements in the OR.

 The facility met medication safety and

 security requirements in the OR.

 The facility met laser safety requirements in

 the OR.

 The facility complied with any additional

 elements required by VHA, local policy, or

 other regulatory standards.